Growing-C/Account-Keeper/README.md

 # Account-Keeper
-To safely keep our more and more accounts
+An android APP used to safely keep our more and more accounts